 Second course: hamachi cooked over charcoal, warm tomatoes, gypsy peppers, toasted buckwheat.
 Delicately arranged, similar look to my garden-dirt dish with the minty leaves.
 Fresh-looking and light.
 Rs both ordered the fish and liked it very much.

-Second course: painted hills rib eye, white chanterelles, braised beet greens, roasted cauliflower, natural jus I only ordered this because I couldn't let our table get away with having 3 of the same fish dishes (neither Rs ate meat and the 3rd choice was pork).
+Second course: painted hills rib eye, white chanterelles, braised beet greens, roasted cauliflower, natural jus.
+I only ordered this because I couldn't let our table get away with having 3 of the same fish dishes (neither Rs ate meat and the 3rd choice was pork).
 Everything about this rib eye was fabulous (and I rarely order steaks).
 The mushrooms were intensely flavorful, beet greens were unique and tasty, meat so tender, medium rare (and such a generous portion!).
 I would absolutely order this again!

 Supplement of artisan cheese $9.
 I was surprised by the sloppy presentation.
 The cheeses were really excellent and made up for the bad taste in plating.
 The wooden tray was huge and took up one third of our table!